Skip to content

 Commentary For discoverability, improving titles for data is encouraged.
 This field could be a place to keep the original title.
 It could also be useful for scanned maps.
 Some have long titles that include MARC subtitle fields, such as 245$b.
 Whether or not this field should appear in your GeoBlacklight item view pages can be customized in the application.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value ["NEZ H Districts"]
+Example Value ["NEZ H Districts"]

 Element Set DCMI